rust-lang/rust-by-example/src/flow_control/if_let.md

 # if let

-For some use cases, `match` is awkward.
+For some use cases, when matching enums, `match` is awkward.
 For example:

 ```rust
 // Make `optional` of type `Option<i32>`